 What if, in the future, a car's AI could recognise the driver's emotional state?
 At the Consumer Electronics Show CES in LA this year, just such a concept was presented.
 It scans biometric data, recognises and opens the doors for authorised persons and automatically adjusts the music to the mood of the occupants.
 Humans are emotional beings and computers are getting better at understanding and interpreting human emotions.
-Affective Computing is the name given to the field of artificial intelligence research - still experimental in many cases at the moment - in which computers learn to recognise human emotions and even imitate them themselves.
+Affective Computing is the name given to the field of artificial intelligence research - still experimental in many cases at the moment - in which computers learn to recognise basic human emotions and even imitate them themselves.

 In our overview article we explain the basic differences of the AI termssuch as artificial intelligence, artificial neural networks, machine learning and deep learning.